Dave-Keith/Paper_2_SDMs/Dashboard/README.md

 ### Model Output

-**This includes a comprehensive overview of the covariate and random field results for the main models along with the Intercept only model.**
+**This includes a comprehensive overview of the covariate and random field results for selected models along with the Intercept only model.**

   - The user can select results from various combinations of
     - *Stock* (cod vs yellowtail)